-A (now) classic way to study the phenotypic effects of human-specific versions of genes is to introduce these changes into a model organism, such as mice (for a review of human brain-specific human genes – see link).
+A (now) classic way to study the phenotypic effects of human-specific versions of genes is to introduce these changes into a model organism, such as a mouse (for a review of human brain-specific human genes – see link).
 A example of such a study involves the gene that encodes the protein foxp2, a protein involved in the regulation of gene expression (a transcription factor).
-The human foxp2 protein differs from the foxp2 protein in other primates at two positions; these two amio acid changes alter activity of the human protein, that is the ensemble of genes that it regulates.
-That foxp2 has an important role in humans was revealed through studies of individuals in a family that displayed a severe language disorder linked to a mutation that disrupts the function of the foxp2 protein; individuals carrying a foxp2 gene with this mutation have speech apraxia, a “severe impairment in the selection and sequencing of fine oral and facial movements, the ability to break up words into their constituent phonemes, and the production and comprehension of word inflections and syntax” (cited in Bae et al, 2015).
+The human foxp2 protein differs from the foxp2 protein in other primates at two positions; these two amio acid changes alter the activity of the human protein, that is the ensemble of genes that it regulates.
+That foxp2 has an important role in humans was revealed through studies of individuals in a family that displayed a severe language disorder linked to a mutation that disrupts the function of the foxp2 protein.
+Individuals carrying this mutant foxp2 allele display speech apraxia, a “severe impairment in the selection and sequencing of fine oral and facial movements, the ability to break up words into their constituent phonemes, and the production and comprehension of word inflections and syntax” (cited in Bae et al, 2015).
 Male mice that carry this foxp2 mutation display changes in the “song” that they sing to female mice (1), while mice carrying a humanized form of foxp2 display changes in “dopamine levels, dendrite morphology, gene expression and synaptic plasticity” in a subset of CNS neurons (2).
 While there are many differences between mice and humans, such studies suggest that changes in foxp2 played a role in human evolution, and human speech in particular.

-Subsequently, Goldman and associates used a variant of this approach to introduce hGPCs (derived from human embryonic stem cells) carrying either a normal or mutant version of the Huntingtin protein, a protein associated with the severe neuronal disease Huntington’s chorea (OMIM: 143100)(5).
+Subsequently, Goldman and associates used a variant of this approach to introduce hGPCs (derived from human embryonic stem cells) carrying either a normal or mutant version of the Huntingtin protein, a protein associated with the severe neural disease Huntington’s chorea (OMIM: 143100)(5).
 Their studies strongly support a model that locates defects associated with human Huntington’s disease to defects in glia.
-Most recently, this same research group has generated hGPCs from patient-derived, induced pluripotent stem cells (patient-derived HiPSCs).
+This same research group has generated hGPCs from patient-derived, induced pluripotent stem cells (patient-derived HiPSCs).
 In this case, the patients had been diagnosed with childhood-onset schizophrenia (SCZ) [link](6).
-Skin biopsies were taken from both normal and children diagnosed with SCZ; fibroblasts were isolated, and reprogrammed to form HiPSCs.
-These HiPSCs were treated so that they formed hGPCs that were then injected into mice to generate chimeric (human glial/mouse neuronal) animals.
-The authors report systematic differences in the effects of control and SCZ-derived hGPCs; “SCZ glial mice showed reduced prepulse inhibition and abnormal behavior, including excessive anxiety, antisocial traits, and disturbed sleep”, a result that suggests that defects in glial behavior underlie some aspects of the human SCZ phenotype.
+Skin biopsies were taken from both normal and children diagnosed with SCZ; fibroblasts were isolated, and reprogrammed to form human iPSCs.
+These iPSCs were treated so that they formed hGPCs that were then injected into mice to generate chimeric (human glial/mouse neuronal) animals.
+The authors reported systematic differences in the effects of control and SCZ-derived hGPCs; “SCZ glial mice showed reduced prepulse inhibition and abnormal behavior, including excessive anxiety, antisocial traits, and disturbed sleep”, a result that suggests that defects in glial behavior underlie some aspects of the human SCZ phenotype.

-The issue of rejection (pig into human), always a serious issue, is further exacerbated by the presence in pigs of a gene encoding the enzyme α-1,3 galactosyl transferase (GGTA1); this enzyme adds the gal-epitope to a number of cell surface proteins.
+The issue of rejection (pig into human), always a serious problem, is further exacerbated by the presence in pigs of a gene encoding the enzyme α-1,3 galactosyl transferase (GGTA1).
+GGTA1 catalyzes the addition of the gal-epitope to a number of cell surface proteins.
 The gal-epitope is “expressed on the tissues of all mammals except humans and subhuman primates, which have antibodies against the epitope” (7).
 The result is that pig organs provoke an extremely strong immune (rejection) response in humans.
 The obvious technical fix to this (and related problems) is to remove the gal-epitope from pig cells by deleting the GGTA1 enzyme (see 8).
 It is worth noting that “organs from genetically engineered animals have enjoyed markedly improved survivals in non-human primates” (see Sachs & Gall, 2009).

 The second obstacle to pig → human transplantation is the presence of retroviruses within the pig genome.
-Now all vertebrate genomes, including those of humans, contain many inserted retroviruses (almost 50% of the human genome is retrovirus-derived sequence – an example of unintelligent design if ever there was one); mostly these endogenous retroviruses are “under control” and are normally benign (see 9).
+All vertebrate genomes, including those of humans, contain many inserted retroviruses; almost 50% of the human genome is retrovirus-derived sequence (an example of unintelligent design if ever there was one).
+Most of these endogenous retroviruses are “under control” and are normally benign (see 9).
 The concern, however, is that the retroviruses present in pig cells could be activated when introduced into humans.
 To remove (or minimize) this possibility, Niu et al set out to use the CRISPR CAS9 system to delete these porcine endogenous retroviral sequences (PERVs) from the pig genome; they appear to have succeeded, generating a number of genetically modified pigs without PERVs (see 10).
-The hope is that organs generated from PERV-minus pigs from which antigen-generating genes, such as α-1,3 galactosyl transferase, have also been removed or inactivated together with more sophisticated inhibitors of tissue rejection, will lead to an essentially unlimited supply of pig organs that can be used for heart and other organ transplantation (see 11), and such alleviate the delays in transplantation, and so avoid deaths in sick people and the often brutal and criminal harvesting of organs carried out in some countries.
+The hope is that organs generated from PERV-minus pigs from which antigen-generating genes, such as α-1,3 galactosyl transferase, have also been removed or inactivated together with more sophisticated inhibitors of tissue rejection, will lead to an essentially unlimited supply of pig organs that can be used for heart and other organ transplantation (see 11), and so alleviate the delays in transplantation, and so avoid deaths in sick people and the often brutal and criminal harvesting of organs carried out in some countries.

 - A Foxp2 Mutation Implicated in Human Speech Deficits Alters Sequencing of Ultrasonic Vocalizations in Adult Male Mice.